 2. Spiral Perm

-This set of tight curls resemble corkscrews.
+This set of tight curls resembles corkscrews.
 To achieve this kind of style, hair is set with a small perm rod.
-Generally this method is widely used on shorter hair lengths, resulting in a kinkier look.
+Generally, this method is widely used on shorter hair lengths, resulting in a kinkier look.

 3. Spot Perm

-Some women fancy a curly look reminiscent of 1930s glamour curls in which the ends are the only part of the hairstyle that are curled.
-Spot-perming allows you to achieve these vintage-esque hairdos with tight or loose curls or a mixture of both.
+Some women prefer a curly look reminiscent of 1930s glamour curls, in which the ends are the only part of the hairstyle that are curled.
+Spot-perming allows you to achieve these vintage-inspired hairdos with tight or loose curls or a mixture of both.

-This rodless style is achieved by creating pincers with the help of bobby pins to secure them in place.
-This is an example of a style that doesn’t need perm solution to activate the curls.
-Pile curls onto hair with the help of a styling gel, styling lotion or mousse to create hold and result in a durable set of curls.
+This rod-less style is achieved by creating pincers with the help of bobby pins to secure them in place.
+This is an example of a style that doesn’t need a perm solution to activate the curls.
 Some like to get a wavy hairstyle from the pin curl perm.
 Simply brush out the curls for a smooth and wavy finish.

 5. Volumizing Perm

 Looking to add some lift?
 Try a volumizing perm.
 On fine hair, this particular method is ideal for giving your hair a thicker and fuller appearance.
-With the help of large perm rods or large flexi-rods, this style can be achieved on medium to longer hair lengths to create a soft loose curl or wave that’s long, heightened and not shrunken.
+This style can be achieved on medium to longer hair lengths to create a long soft loose curl or wave.
+Pump up the volume even further with a few spritzes of TIGI Copyright Custom Complete Volume Finishing Spray.

 6. Multi-Textured Perm

-To achieve a curly hairstyle that leans more towards the natural- looking side, a multi textured perm is the way to go.
-Typically, this method is favored on women with long hair because the results are less defined and the variation of curls achieved by various perm rod sizes blend in nicely together.
+To achieve a curly hairstyle that leans more towards the natural-looking side, a multi-textured perm is the way to go.
+Typically, this method is favored on women with long hair because the results are less defined.

 7. Perm Curls on Natural Hair